WPoets/awesome-enterprise/readme.txt

 == Changelog ==

+= 1.3.3 =
+* Fixed the issue of % sign getting converted in to hex placeholder string.
+* Ability to update a .docx file template
+* Added key shortcuts Shift+Ctrl+A & Shift+Ctrl+S to fold and unfold code editor.
+* Added support for parsing XML attachments in pdf as well.

 = 1.3.2 =
 * Added Support for content type
 * Updated the flow for apps & rights.
-* fixed the issue with notifications not going with no attachments.
+* Fixed the issue with notifications not going with no attachments.
 * File Upload: Default File extention support added.
-* support for async request using reactphp
+* Support for async request using reactphp
-* fixed the issue where attachment ids were not being returned.
+* Fixed the issue where attachment ids were not being returned.
-* issue with editor fixed: SQL query breaks when interted in the template variable.
+* Issue with editor fixed: SQL query breaks when interted in the template variable.
 * Multiple file upload support added.
 * File Upload: not getting original file name issue fixed
-* added support to modifier - to convert hh:mm:ss
+* Added support to modifier - to convert hh:mm:ss
 * Add support to parse and read pdfs

 = 1.3.1 =